 The Money Cloud View

-That said, provided you are ultra-organised about your payments, and remember to give the required notice, there’s no reason MoneyCorp’s account couldn’t work for you.
-1.3% is a competitive rate, believe it or not, in today’s financially depressed market, although for how long, with interest rates in the UK almost certain to go up next month when the Monetary Policy Committee meets, remains to be seen.
+Provided you are organised about your payments, and remember to give the required notice, there’s no reason MoneyCorp’s account couldn’t work for you.
+1.3% is a competitive rate, believe it or not, in today’s financially depressed market, although for how long, with interest rates in the UK likely to climb in 2018, remains to be seen.

 A niche account, but may suit some very well.